cissa-unimelb/constitution/constitution.md

 ### 5.3
 Team officers may be appointed by Executives and General Committee members as needed and deemed suitable through recruitment drives normally at the beginning of each semester.
 Team officers do not have voting rights in the committee.

+Until gender balance in courses related to the tech sector is reached, CISSA acts to significantly beat the status quo gender balance ratio.
+The following enactment services our goal to facilitate growth in the student community.

+1. Affirmative Action shall be applied for women at 40%, rounded up, for every officer team larger than 2 people.
+2. The People & Culture Director, the Diversity Director, and the club executives, in collaboration, shall have discretion on how to exercise the officer team quota, resolve conflicts, and address challenges.

 ### 5.4
 All committee members must agree to be bound by their duties to CISSA and participate in the organisation and execution of all CISSA-run events and initiatives including but not limited to marketing campaigns, setting up of events, speaking at events, etc., unless a reasonable notice is provided in advance.